 While it’s easy to feel that 21 CFR Part 11 introduces burdens that life science organizations must bear, they also bring significant benefits, as well.
 This is particularly true in a system where electronic signatures have been fully implemented.
 Some of the benefits offered include:

-- Ensure protection against falsification of training records or unauthorized changes to information in the LMS
+- Ensure protection against falsification of training records or unauthorized changes to the information in the LMS.

 Finding the Right LMS for Your Organization

 While it can be challenging to find an LMS that is validated to support electronic signature requirements, doing so is important.
 It’s not just about regulatory compliance, either.
-It speaks to information security, growth potential, and the ability to train and educate your team to help further organization success.
+It speaks to information security, growth potential, and the ability to train and educate your team to help further the organization’s success.

 At eLeaP, our learning management software has been fully validated and complies with all 21 CFR Part 11 electronic signature requirements.
-We invite you to contact us to schedule a custom consultation and to see how we can support your learners.
+We invite you to contact us to schedule a custom CFR Part 11 consultation and to see how we can support your learners.